Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 2. Default & Intent to Accelerate Notice

 Following the lien notice, the HOA may send a Default & Intent to Accelerate notice.
-This document informs the homeowner that if the overdue dues are not paid within a specified timeframe, the association will accelerate the payment—meaning the total amount due will be demanded immediately rather than in installments.
+This document informs the homeowner that if the overdue dues are not paid within a specified timeframe, the association will accelerate the payment—meaning the total amount due will be demanded immediately rather than in installments!
 This notice significantly speeds up the enforcement of the lien and puts homeowners on alert about their financial obligations.

 3. Timeline for Response

 Homeowners typically have a limited timeline to respond to the lien notice—often ranging from 30 to 45 days—depending on their association’s rules.
-Failure to address this notice can lead to serious consequences, including further legal action or foreclosure proceedings initiated by the HOA.
+Failure to address this second notice can lead to serious consequences, including further legal action or foreclosure proceedings initiated by the HOA.

 Initiating Foreclosure Proceedings